The Complete User Analysis Guide: Personas to Design to Analytics

 The number of people using your product is not the only thing you need to consider in the designing stages of your product.
 Knowing who is using your product, and the user paths they follow within your software or application is important for improving engagement.

-Develop user personas by identifying characteristics, attributes, and behavior of your users/customers.
+Develop by identifying characteristics, attributes, and behavior of your users/customers.
 These personas are meant to represent a collection of people that fit these categories, and represents your users in a general, but in a quantifiable way.
 It’s best to name these personas so they are easy to work with.
 User personas help you envision your target audience, allowing you to draw in more users, keep them happier, and increase your conversions!

 Step 2: User journey analysis—mapping out users